influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/write_protocols/line_protocol_reference.md

 | Timestamp | Timestamps | Unix nanosecond timestamp.
 Specify alternative precisions with the [HTTP API](/influxdb/v1.3/tools/api/#write).
 The minimum valid timestamp is `-9223372036854775806` or `1677-09-21T00:12:43.145224194Z`.
 The maximum valid timestamp is `9223372036854775806` or `2262-04-11T23:47:16.854775806Z`. |

 #### Boolean syntax for writes vs. queries
-Acceptable boolean syntax differs for data writes and data queries.
+Acceptable Boolean syntax differs for data writes and data queries.
 See
 [Frequently Asked Questions](/influxdb/v1.3/troubleshooting/frequently-asked-questions/#why-can-t-i-query-boolean-field-values)
 for more information.